 Membership in a group is by appointment only.
 We do offer drop in groups each semester, but these will also require that you make an appointment with us.
 Please call us at 304-293-4431 or drop by the Carruth Center, located on the 2nd floor of the Health & Education Building if you are interested in joining a group.

 For further information about group services at Carruth Center for Psychological and Psychiatric Services or to share ideas about a group you would like to see offered, please contact the Group Coordinator, Christine Simpson by phone at 304-293-4431 or email at firstname.lastname@example.org.

-Groups for men and women with a variety of concerns (e.g., depression, anxiety, stress, forming relationships).
+Groups for students with a variety of concerns (e.g., depression, anxiety, stress, forming relationships).
 Offers a safe environment to give/receive support, learn about yourself, and to practice new ways of relating to others.

 Contact Sarah at firstname.lastname@example.org.